 In 2014, she received her PhD from Sciences-Po, France.
 Her thesis was the first study on the political role of gangs through umbrella NGOs in Malaysia.
-In 2007, her Masters research on the apostasy controversies and Islamic civil society was awarded the second prize for International Young Scholar from the ISIM, Leiden.
-She has held research positions at RSIS-NTU in 2011 then at ARI in 2012 and has been visiting fellow at the University of Sydney, Cornell, UC Berkeley and Columbia.
-She was awarded the postdoctoral Fellowship at the Weatherhead Center for International Affairs (WCFIA) in 2017-2018 and subsequently the NUS-Stanford Lee Kong Chian Distinguished Fellowship in Contemporary Southeast Asia in 2018-2019 and a Visiting senior fellowship at the Center for Southeast Asian Studies at Kyoto University.
+In 2007, her Master’s research on the apostasy controversies and Islamic civil society was awarded the second prize for International Young Scholar from the ISIM, Leiden.

-Sophie has made considerable efforts to give visibility to Malaysian Studies by publishing in both international academic and non-academic outlets, she contributes to publications such as New Mandala, Le Monde, Libération, Mediapart...etc.
+Sophie has made considerable efforts to give visibility to Malaysian Studies by publishing in both international academic and non-academic outlets, contributing to publications such as New Mandala, Le Monde, Libération, Mediapart, etc.

-Sophie has also started to develop several documentary projects with French production companies, including a series on the Arts and Politics.
+Sophie is developing several documentary projects with Malaysian and French production companies, including a series on the arts and politics.
 Her first film 9/43 featured the Malaysian cartoonist Zunar and was selected among the 25 best movies of the French short-film festival ‘Infracourt’ in 2016.